Thinking about becoming a childminder? It can be challenging to try and piece everything together yourself.

 If you are registering with Ofsted, you must complete a training course recognised by the register(s) you apply for – the Early Years Register and/or the Childcare Register.
 Your Local Authority could be helpful here and it's worth reaching out to them.

 Courses are run by Local Authorities and professional bodies such as PACEY.
 They should cover setting up your business, child safety, activities and play suitable, how to provide an inclusive environment and how to liaise with parents.
-Childminder Agencies often include training as part of their sign-up process.
+Childminder Agencies often include training as part of their sign-up process such as safeguarding children.

 As well as EYFS training, you must take a course in paediatric first aid.
 This must be renewed every three years.
 Popular courses include First Aid 4 Live and the British Red Cross.
 These can cost anywhere between £120-200.
 If you register with Ofsted, you'll have to cover this yourself.
 Some Childminder Agencies like tiney will cover this cost for you as part of the registration process.